Minyus/causallift/README.md

 https://en.wikipedia.org/wiki/Uplift_modelling
 )

+### What's special about CausalLift from perspective of Causal Inference?

+CausalLift is a basic application of Causal Inference with focus on decision making based on CATE (Conditional Average Treatment Effect) or ITE (Individual Treatment Effect).

+### What's special about CausalLift from perspective of Uplift Modeling?

+CausalLift is a basic application of Uplifting Modeling that works with observational datasets not from A/B Testing and outputs intuitive metrics for evaluation.

 ### Why CausalLift was developed?

 In a word, to use for real-world business.

 - Existing packages for Uplift Modeling assumes the dataset is from A/B Testing (a.k.a.
 Randomized Controlled Trial).
-In real-world business, however, observational datasets in which treatment (campaign) targets were not chosen randomly are more common especially in the early stage of data-driven decision making.
+In real-world business, however, observational datasets in which treatment (campaign) targets were not chosen randomly are more common especially in the early stage of evidence-based decision making.
 CausalLift supports observational datasets using a basic methodology in Causal Inference called "Inverse Probability Weighting" based on assumption that propensity to be treated can be inferred from the available features.

 - There are 2 challenges of Uplift Modeling; explainability of the model and evaluation.
 CausalLift utilizes a basic methodology of Uplift Modeling called Two Models approach (training 2 models independently for treated and untreated samples to compute the CATE (Conditional Average Treatment Effects) or uplift scores) to address these challenges.